wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 Represents the number of errors from each category for a single timestamp.
 The timestamp is calculated according to the provided granularity value.
-If you select some categories, the error counts are retrieved only for those categories, and a `null` value is shown for the other categories that are not selected.
+If you select some categories, the error counts are retrieved only for those categories, and a <code>null</code> value is shown for the other categories that are not selected.

 <table>
 <thead>